All Episodes

 We're repeating the same thing.

-As far as it comes to your uh specific question, I think the key thing here that's missing is federal presence, task force federal presence from all the agencies, not only the United States Environmental Protection Agency, but the U.S. Department of Transportation,
+As far as it comes to your specific question, I think the key thing here that's missing is federal presence, task force, federal presence from all the agencies, not only the United States Environmental Protection Agency, but the U.S. Department of Transportation, the Health and Human Services Department, just name a few, to lead on a task force to looking at any criminal activity abroad.

-That to me is a red flag.
+That, to me, is a red flag.

-It's shocking to me that uh the EPA basically is playing almost like it seems like a backseat role here.
+It's shocking to me that the EPA basically is playing almost like it seems like a backseat role here.

 I mean, they said no, and you're saying this should be a multi-agency task force dealing with this.